chriso/redback/README.md

 - **Channel**
 - **Cache**

-It also comes with the following more advanced data structures:
+It also comes with the following advanced data structures:

 - **DensitySet** - A sorted set where adding an element increments its score and removing it decrements it.
 - **KeyPair** - Uses two hash structures and an auto-incrementing key to assign an ID to each unique value